sensu/sensu-go-workshop/README.md

    $ cd sensu-go-workshop/
    ```

-   Edit the contents of `.config/cluster` and `.config/profile` as needed (e.g.
-   you may wish to edit the `"api-url"` field of the `.config/cluster` file to
-   point at a remote Sensu cluster).

 2. Configure `sensuctl`.

    This workshop includes multiple configuration examples:

-   a. `.config/default/` should be used for self-guided workshops
+   a. `.sensu/default/` should be used for self-guided workshops
-   b. `.config/example/` should be modifed and used in instructor-led workshops
+   b. `.sensu/example/` should be modifed and used in instructor-led workshops

+   Edit the contents of `.sensu/default/cluster` and `.sensu/default/profile`
+   as needed (e.g. you may need to edit the `"api-url"` field of the
+   `.sensu/default/cluster` file to point at a remote Sensu cluster).

    _NOTE: if you're participating in an instructor-led workshop, please copy
-   the example configs (e.g. `cp -r .config/example .config/workshop`) and
+   the example configs (e.g. `cp -r .sensu/example .sensu/workshop`) and
    modify them as needed._

    Run the following command with the corresponding `--config-dir` (either
-   `.config/default/`, or `.config/workshop`) to configure the Sensu CLI:
+   `.sensu/default/`, or `.sensu/workshop`) to configure the Sensu CLI:

    ```
-   $ sensuctl configure --config-dir .config/default/
+   $ sensuctl configure --config-dir .sensu/default/
    ```

-   You will be prompted to provide a Sensu Backend URL, username, password,
+   Sensuctl will prompt you to provide a Sensu Backend URL, username, password,
    namespace, and preferred output format.
 The backend URL, namespace, and
    output format fields will be pre-populated with defaults based on the
-   contents of `.config/default/cluster` and `.config/default/profile` (or
+   contents of `.sensu/default/cluster` and `.sensu/default/profile` (or
-   `.config/workshop/cluster` and `.config/workshop/profile` for instructor-led
+   `.sensu/workshop/cluster` and `.sensu/workshop/profile` for instructor-led
    workshops).

    ```
-   $ sensuctl configure --config-dir .config/default/
+   $ sensuctl configure --config-dir .sensu/default/
      ?
 Sensu Backend URL: http://127.0.0.1:8080
      ?
 Username: sensu
      ?
 Password: *****